-Middleton is a purpose built community school with 101 pupils currently on roll, all with an EHCP, from Reception to Year 6.
+Middleton is a purpose built community school with 108 pupils currently on roll, all with an EHCP, from Reception to Year 6.
 The school serves the whole of East Herts and the Lea Valley.
 This includes rural areas as well as a number of small towns each of which has a range of socio-economic backgrounds including areas of poverty.
+In addition the school also has pupils on roll from out of County; for example Essex and Enfield.
 The majority of pupils are transported to and from school on local authority transport.